nvurdien/webdev-workshop/_guides/01-htjekyll-PERSONALSITE-tutorial.md

 Go to that folder and open the main/homepage/index html file in any text editor of your choice (I recommend <a href="https://atom.io" target="_blank">Atom</a> or <a href="https://www.sublimetext.com" target="_blank">Sublime</a>)

 In example, mine is labeled **index.html**.
-If it is not named index.html please change it to index.html since github recognizes the homepage link as index.html
+If it is not named index.html please change it to index.html since github recognizes the homepage link as index.html <a href="https://imgur.com/Yo1ei7h.gif" target="_blank">like this</a>

-<a href="https://imgur.com/Yo1ei7h.gif" target="_blank">Need Help?</a>

 <b>You probably won't have to change <u>ANY</u> HTML in your Jekyll template!</b>

 But if you do, you can see how you are editing your site in realtime by opening the HTML document in your browser and refreshing the page <a href="https://i.imgur.com/p6ogpho.gif" target="_blank">like this</a>.

-You can debug your site by right-clicking (if you are on Windows/Linux) or control+click (if you are on a Mac) and selecting the "Inspect Elements" option which should come with every browser.
+You can debug your site by right-clicking (if you are on Windows/Linux) or control+click (if you are on a Mac) and selecting the "Inspect Elements" option which should come with every browser. <a href="https://i.imgur.com/kTnxLWn.gif" target="_blank">like this</a>

-<a href="https://i.imgur.com/kTnxLWn.gif" target="_blank">Need Help?</a>

 Also please note for Jekyll, if you plan on managing a blog many of the templates will include a _posts folder where you can create .md files to create new posts.
 The templates will have the same structure as the sample .md file given in the folder.
 Also every Jekyll file will be set up differently and generally in all the "README.md" files in the home directory will contain set up instructions. <b>The _config.yml file should be filled out with your information!</b>